How Much Does Custom Software Cost in the UK?

 The break-even point: For businesses replacing multiple SaaS tools, the lines typically cross between 18 and 36 months.
 The exact point depends on how many tools you're replacing, how many users you have, and how fast the team is growing.
 After that crossover, custom software is cheaper every year, and the gap widens.

 This is not an argument that custom software always wins on cost.
 For a three-person team using one or two SaaS tools at £50/month each, the numbers never cross.
 The comparison only favours custom development when the SaaS spend is significant, the business is growing, and the tools are creating friction that has its own cost.
-For the deeper economics of owning vs renting your systems, our dedicated guide examines the ownership question beyond pure cost.
+For the deeper economics of owning vs renting your systems, a dedicated guide examines the ownership question beyond pure cost.

 Total Cost of Ownership: What Happens After Launch